prisma/prisma1/docs/1.4/04-Reference/06-Data-Import-&-Export/01-Data-Import.md

 ## Data import with the CLI

-The Prisma CLI offers the `prisma1 import` command.
+The Prisma CLI offers the `prisma import` command.
 It accepts one option:

 - `--data` (short: `-d`): A file path to a directory containing the data to be imported (this can either be _regular_ or a _zipped_ directory)